 Shop for a bridal gown, mother of the bride dress, or that cocktail dress you need for the next high school reunion.

-Enjoy local performers on the Hotel Deck — Friday & Saturday nights
+Enjoy local performers on the Hotel Deck in the summer — Friday & Saturday nights

 Enjoy the historical society’s museum from the old Coloma (Coloma Corners)